luguoxiang/text-classfication/README.md

 | linear-svm | Linear SVM classifier |
 | random-forest | random forest classifier |
 | neural-network | single layer NN using tensorflow |

+The script will do three fold cross validation on the documents and print accuracy.